robinhilliard/defunit/README.md

 you will get a dud result.
-However if you run Dialyzer (the [dialyxir](https://hex.pm/packages/dialyxir) mix plugin is easy to set up and use) you'll get a response similar to this:
+However if you run Dialyzer (the [dialyxir](https://hex.pm/packages/dialyxir) mix plugin is easy to set up and use) you'll get a warning similar to this:

 ```
 $ mix dialyzer